 If vials are sent in a collection, they should be secured firmly to prevent damage to pinned specimens.
+It is best to ship vials sperately.

 Glass vials should be seperated from pinned specimens.

 Collections should be mailed or delivered to your instructor or TA (address above).
 Please contact your instructor or TA for details.
 If you are mailing your collection, please follow the instructions in the curation lab.